drewthepooh/pipeline_helpers/README.md

     round balloon

 The dummy must be an instance of the dpipe.Dummy class.
-Will raise an error if the return code of the inputted command is not 0.
+Will raise an error if the return code of each command is not zero.